QUESTIONS?! WE'VE GOT ANSWERS!

 Can I return my gear for a refund?

 We want you to love your gear as much as we do, and stand behind everything we make.
-Gear that is new and unused can be returned for a full refund within 14 days of purchase - less original shipping and taxes, with return shipping paid for by the purchaser.
+Gear that is new and unused can be returned for a full refund within 14 days of delivery - less original shipping and taxes, with return shipping paid for by the purchaser.

 If for some reason your gear is faulty or not performing as described, please drop us a line via the form on our Contact page and someone will help you resolve the issue.